clementpoh/logic/README.md

 and Peter Schacte.

-For claims outside the scope of these subjects, there are various books and articles I read.
-However while compiling these notes it's likely Wikipedia and Google are resources consulted most.
+For claims outside the scope of these subjects, there are various books and articles I read, titles and authors of which are lost in the haze of my memory.
+However while compiling these notes it's likely Wikipedia and Google were consulted for quick verification.

 Disclaimer
 ----------